-- A hiring a financial analyst to assist with management reporting and analysis; - I enhancing certain cost accounting procedures; - 🗵 modifying or documenting policies relating to certain other reserve and accrual procedures and closing procedures; and - I documenting information security policies.
+- A hiring a financial analyst to assist with management reporting and analysis; - I enhancing certain cost accounting procedures; - 🗵 modifying or documenting policies relating to certain other reserve and accrual procedures and closing procedures; and - Ø documenting information security policies.

-In response to these recommendations, we are in process of hiring a financial analyst, we have implemented the other recommendations relating to cost accounting and other reserve, accrual and closing procedures in connection with our June 30, 2004 quarterly close, and we have also completed documentation of our information security policies.
-These other control deficiencies did not have a material impact on our financial statements and, as they all have now been or are in the process of being addressed, are not expected to have any future material impact on our financial statements.
+In response to these recommendations, we intend to hire a financial analyst following this offering.
+We have implemented the other recommendations relating to cost accounting and other reserve, accrual, and closing procedures in connection with our June 30 and September 30, 2004 quarterly closes, and we have also completed documentation of our information security policies.
+These other control deficiencies did not have a material impact on our financial statements and, as they all have now been addressed, are not expected to have any future material impact on our financial statements.
 If, however, we fail to continue to adequately staff our accounting and finance function and maintain internal controls adequate to meet the demands that will be placed upon us as a public company, including the requirements of the Sarbanes-Oxley Act of 2002, our business may suffer.